-Yet the events in Kathryn Bigelow’s film are not at all true.
-Detroit is a narrative, fictional movie, not a documentary.
+On the other hand, the events in Kathryn Bigelow’s film are not true.
+Detroit is a fictional movie, not a documentary.
 Indeed, Detroit the Movie, is a dramatic thriller meant first to entertain – which it does and which is why I don’t like it and would never send anyone to see it, no matter how well intentioned and well made.

-Because Detroit is ultimately “entertainment,” it must do several things that are required of narrative American studio cinema.
-That is why the word “thriller” is such a prominent part of the marketing.
+Because the movie Detroit is ultimately “entertainment,” it must do several things that are required of narrative American studio cinema.
+That is why the word “thriller” plays such a prominent part in the marketing.
 That is why the trailer looks and sounds like the Zero Dark Thirty trailer, rather than the trailer for, say, Jackie or even Selma (which I also have issues with).

-But Hollywood can’t sell tragedies that Shakespeare didn’t write, so filmmakers take these tragedies and recast them as fodder for a thriller – titillating and evocative of our most basic emotional responses to the images and scenarios we are presented, which are both demeaning and diminishing.
+But Hollywood can’t sell tragedies that Shakespeare didn’t write, so filmmakers take these tragedies and recast them as fodder for a thriller – titillating while evoking our most basic emotional responses to the images and scenarios we are presented, which are both demeaning and diminishing.